configit-samples/clm-configuration/basics/docs/CONFIGURATOR.md

 }
 ```

-The `<ConflictDialog>` expects a `conflict` object that has a `currentAssignment` and a list of `removedAssingments` and two functions or handling acceptance and rejection.
+The `<ConflictDialog>` expects a `conflict` object that has a `currentAssignment` and a list of `removedAssignments` and two functions or handling acceptance and rejection.

 The creation of the `conflict` object and the implementation of the `onAccept` and `onReject` is done in the `<Configurator>` component.
 After we have received a response from the server (see the [Getting started](#getting-started) section for details), we want to check for conflicts.